 The process of fitting a new limb is a long one.
 In fact, patients receive a total of 3 limbs throughout their treatment – the first two are intermediate limbs which the patient wears over the course of their physiotherapy to allow their body to adapt to its new shape.
-In most cases the third prosthetic limb is the final limb, which is why we have worked with the NSPPL to improve and update the fitted limbs over the last 18 months or so.
+In most cases the third prosthetic limb is the final limb.
 Today, our patients can expect to receive a lightweight, strong prosthetic with highly flexible joints.

-With your support, we hope to raise the much-needed funds to ensure that our hugely successful and in demand Prosthetic Limb clinics can remain fully functional and continue to provide a high quality full care package from pre-op to aftercare, all FREE OF CHARGE.
+With your support, we hope to raise the much-needed funds to ensure that our in demand Prosthetic Limb clinics can remain fully functional and continue to provide a high quality full care package from pre-op to aftercare, all free of charge.